HEAL/platform-documentation/docs/vlmd/vlmd_tools.md

 The instructions below describe how to either install and use the VLMD tool on your local machine, or how to use the tool in HEAL workspaces (no installation needed!).

-## Option 1: Use the VLMD Tool on your Local Machine
+## Option 1: Use the VLMD Tool at the Command Line

 The VLMD tool can be installed and used directly on your local machine from the command line.
 Install the tool by following the instructions below: